-Two e-surveys, one with students and one with staff examined knowledge and use of existing sexual health services, and acceptability of the three components taken forward from stage 1.
-Descriptive statistics are presented and chi square tests explored gender differences.
+Two self-complete electronic (e)-questionnaires, one with students and one with staff, examined knowledge and use of existing sexual health services, and acceptability of the three components taken forward from stage 1.
+Data were analysed using STATA.
+Descriptive statistics are presented in the text as well as the results of chi-square tests to explore gender differences.

+Student survey

-Student survey: Multiple modes of recruitment invited all students aged 16-19 to participate.
-Information about the study and a weblink to the electronic (e)-questionnaire were emailed to all students with an institutional email address.
+Multiple modes of recruitment invited all students aged 16-19 years to participate.
+Information about the study and a weblink to the e-questionnaire were emailed to all students with an institutional email address.
 Students also completed questionnaires during scheduled lesson time using electronic tablets, or paper versions of the questionnaire where internet/tablet access was limited, supported by trained fieldworkers.
 The majority (58%) of questionnaires were completed electronically.
-The questionnaire measured sociodemographic characteristics as well as knowledge, attitudes and experiences of current FE provision and the acceptability of the candidate intervention components identified in stage 1: awareness of and attendance at existing on-site sexual health and relationships services; features of desired on-site services; perceptions of FE staff safeguarding action; current level of SRE in FE settings, students' appetite for SRE within FE settings, and optimum mode of SRE delivery.
+The questionnaire measured sociodemographic characteristics and sexual behaviours as well as knowledge, attitudes and experiences of current FE provision and the acceptability of the candidate intervention components identified in stage 1: awareness of and attendance at existing on-site sexual health and relationships services; features of desired on-site services; perceptions of action that FE staff take when safeguarding students in relation to sexual health and relationships; current level of SRE in

+FE settings, students' appetite for SRE within FE settings and optimum mode of SRE delivery.

+Staff survey

-Staff survey: All teaching and welfare staff at each institution were invited to participate in the staff e-survey via a weblink emailed to their institutional accounts.
-Based on the findings from stage 1, it explored staff awareness of current on-site sexual health and relationships services.
+All teaching and welfare staff (ie, staff employed to deal explicitly with students' health and well-being at FE settings) at each institution were invited to participate in the staff e-survey via a weblink emailed to their institutional accounts.
+Based on the findings from stage 1, the survey explored staff awareness of current on-site sexual health and relationships services.
 In relation to safeguarding it explored staff confidence intervening in safeguarding situations, current experience of safeguarding training, appetite for safeguarding training, preferred medium and frequency of delivery, and priorities for staff training.
 The questionnaire also gathered data on age, gender, teaching experience and role.

-Stage 3: Stakeholder consultation
+Stage 3: stakeholder consultation

 Key findings and recommendations were reported at a stakeholder consultation event with education, health and government professionals and practitioners (n=30), and a young people's advisory group.
-Breakout discussion groups aimed to finalise the intervention design and explore how to involve stakeholders in the co-production and delivery of an intervention, the content and delivery of safeguarding training, methodological approaches to data collection in FE settings, and developing sex positive FE settings.
+Breakout discussion groups aimed to finalise the intervention design and explore how to involve stakeholders in the co-production and delivery of an intervention, the content and delivery of safeguarding training, methodological approaches to data collection in FE settings and developing positive FE environments.